yihangho/speed-monitor/README.md

 2. `www/commons/mysql.php`:
     - [line 2](https://github.com/yihangho/speed-monitor/blob/master/www/commons/mysql.php#L2)

+## Configuration
 ### Secret Key
-If your web server listens to the public network, it is advisible to set up a secret key, defined on [line 2](https://github.com/yihangho/speed-monitor/blob/master/www/commons/config.php#L2) of `www/commons/config.php` and [line 8](https://github.com/yihangho/speed-monitor/blob/master/cron/cron.rb#L10) of `cron/cron.rb`.
+If your web server listens to the public network, it is advisable to set up a secret key, defined on [line 2](https://github.com/yihangho/speed-monitor/blob/master/www/commons/config.php#L2) of `www/commons/config.php` and [line 8](https://github.com/yihangho/speed-monitor/blob/master/cron/cron.rb#L10) of `cron/cron.rb`.
 The values in these 2 places must match.

+### Definition of low speed
+You can define what is meant by low speed on [line 3](https://github.com/yihangho/speed-monitor/blob/master/www/commons/config.php#L3) of `www/commons/config.php`.
+Any entry with download speed less than this value will be shown in red.

+### Pagination
+You can specify the number of results to show per page on [line 4](https://github.com/yihangho/speed-monitor/blob/master/www/commons/config.php#L4) of `www/commons/config.php`.

+### Force HTTPS
+If your web server supports both HTTP and HTTPS, but you wish to allow submission through HTTPS _only_, then you should change the value defined on [line 5](https://github.com/yihangho/speed-monitor/blob/master/www/commons/config.php#L5) of `www/commons/config.php` to `true`.